mattthughes/souls-like-gallery-app/README.md

 #### Profile Page

-This page will showcase the users avatar image there username and also there posts each user will have a profile page which will be clickable, allowing users to view all the posts a specific user has posted
+This page will showcase the users avatar image there username and also there posts each user will have a profile page which will be clickable, allowing users to view all the posts a specific user has posted.
+The post detail component was reused on this page to match the post detail view on all other pages to make sure each dataset matched.
+I reused the profile edit form component which would dynamically update depending on what was edited allowing the user to be notified in real time rather than waiting for the page to refresh with the new data.
+The navigation bar component was reused to have the same navigation bar on all pages.

 ##### Mobile Profile view